eatyourpeas/checktick/docs/import.md

 - You already have the survey designed in a document and prefer to import the structure instead of dragging and dropping questions in the visual builder.
 - You want to lay out complex flows with repeatable sections or branching logic before wiring the final details in the UI.

+> **New:** You can also create surveys using our [AI-Assisted Survey Generator](/docs/ai-survey-generator/), which helps you design surveys through natural conversation instead of writing markdown manually.

 This document captures the grammar the importer recognises and the conventions that keep identifiers stable when you later edit the survey.

 ## Authoring overview